Moniter123/build-cdn/_posts/2018-01-13-why-docker-matters.md

 ## Docker & Co isn't perfect

-Look, I'll be the first to admin that Docker isn't perfect.
+Look, I'll be the first to admit that Docker isn't perfect.
 Many of the open source / public images available are of unbelievably poor quality, and running Docker & Co in production is still very very hard.
 Many would tell you that Kubernetes is easy to set up... well, I've talked to Google and Amazon ops engineers who would disagree.
 Containers have a long road ahead of them until they become a viable, every day tool.